thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide.md

 ### Exercise 7 - Creating a Single Machine Azure Cloud Template

-Using what you have learned within this module, create a VMware Cloud Template to deploy a single Azure machine.
+Using what you have learned within this module, create a new VMware Cloud Template to deploy a single Azure machine.

 [Back to Top](#)